MicrosoftDocs/dynamics365smb-docs/business-central/finance-about-calculating-unit-cost.md

 ### Costing method Standard

 The **Unit Cost (LCY)** field on the purchase line or the **Unit Cost** field is filled on the item journal line by copying the value in the **Unit Cost** field on the item card.
-By using costing method set as Standard, this value is always based on the standard cost.
+By using costing method set as *Standard*, this value is always based on the standard cost.

 When you post the purchase, the unit cost from the purchase line or item journal line is copied to the purchase item invoice entry, and it can be seen on the entry list for the item.